Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Proofs of results on general graphs

 \Cref{lem:graph_extension_single_vertex,lem:graph_extension_single_edge} both represent the same simple combinatorial manipulation, but in two slightly different settings.
-The same manipulation can be extended beyond the simple setups of these lemmas, but for notational simplicity we stick to these versions, which are tailored to sparse geometries. \begin{lemma}[Graph extension lemma (single vertex version)] Let $G=(V,E,w)$ be a weighted directed graph and $x \in V$ a vertex.
-Let $\NNM^{(G)}$ denote the non-normalised measure on the rooted forests of $G$ given by $\NNM^{(G)}(\Phi_q \in \cdot)=Z(q)\P^{(G)}(\Phi_q \in \cdot)$.
-Let $R_q$ be the set of root vertices of $\Phi_q$.
+The same manipulation can be extended beyond the simple setups of these lemmas, but for notational simplicity we stick to these versions, which are tailored to sparse geometries.